 Combine it with a little lean protein or healthy fat.
 Add a scoop of protein powder or some chopped nuts or ground flaxseeds, which will lower the glycemic index and help you stay full longer.

 Add spices and fresh or dried fruit.
-Add a little healthy spices, such as cinnamon and nutmeg.
+Add healthy spices, such as cinnamon and nutmeg.

 Make overnight oats.
 Overnight oats can be made in a jar or in a pot on the stove.
 Soaking the oats will aid in digestion and increase nutrient absorption, as mentioned above.
 Put steel-cut or rolled oats in a pan with water, bring the water to boil for 1 to 2 minutes, then turn off the heat and let them sit overnight.
 Or you can add the oats with water or milk (and maybe some yogurt) and fruit and spices (if you want) to a jar and let it sit overnight.
 Also, add a little lemon or apple cider vinegar to both methods.